Jaycar-Electronics/micro-bit-Starter-Kit/Project 3 - Simulating Advertising Light/README.md

 ![alt text](simulating-advertising-light-code-2.png "Simulating An Advertising Light - Code Block")

-Powered up and done uploading the code, you can see the external LED lights connected on IO port are brightening, and then dimming one by one circularly.
+Create or download the hex file, power up the unit & upload the code.
+You will be able see the external LED lights connected brightening, and then dimming one by one circularly.

 #### If you are having trouble coding the micro:bit, you can download a copy of the hex file below
 [Download Hex File](https://github.com/Jaycar-Electronics/micro-bit-Starter-Kit/blob/master/Project%203%20-%20Simulating%20Advertising%20Light/Simulating-Advertising-Light.zip?raw=true)